 Red pandas are very skillful and acrobatic animals that predominantly stay in trees.

-Red pandas are classed as a vulnerable species.
+Red pandas are classed as an endangered species.
 The major threat to the red panda is habitat destruction and the loss of forests, due to demand for land and timber by increasing human populations in China and Nepal.

 Almost 50% of the red panda’s habitat is in the Eastern Himalayas.
 The loss of nesting trees and bamboo is causing a decline in red panda numbers across much of their range because their forest home is being cleared.